rathoreatul/GetCleanW3/CodeBook.md

 # CodeBook
-This code book describes the script, data it reviews and output file it generates.
+This code book describes about the Data set, the script and how the script analyzes the data and generates output files.

 ## Data Set Description